List of canceled Las Vegas casinos: London Resort and Casino

 This announced project was to have been themed around the city of London, and featuring replicas of the city's landmarks.
 The project was to be built on land across from the Luxor Hotel and Casino.
 A second London-themed resort was to be built on the former land of the El Rancho Hotel and Casino.
 Neither project ever began construction.

 London, Las Vegas

 This was a proposed three-phase project using London as its design inspiration.
 When completed, the 38.5-acre (15.5 ha) property would have featured 1,300 hotel rooms, a casino, a 500-foot-tall (152.4 m) observation wheel named Skyvue (partially constructed), and 550,000 square feet (51,097 square meters) of restaurants and shops — all of which would be architectural replicas of various British landmarks and neighborhoods.
-The project was to be constructed on land across from the Mandalay Bay Hotel and Casino on the Las Vegas Strip, where — as of December 2022 — the partially-constructed Skyvue still stands.
+The project was to be constructed on land across from the Mandalay Bay Hotel and Casino on the Las Vegas Strip, where, as of April 2026, the partially constructed Skyvue still stands.
 The wheel was to be "Phase I of London, Las Vegas".
+In May 2026, the nearly 1200-acre property was sold to a Nevada real estate developer.